wcj365/healthcare/04_healthcare_systems.md

 - Social Justice
     - Healthcare is a social good (right)

-### 4.3 HEALTH CARE SYSTEMS OF OTHER COUNTRIES

-Three models of national systems:
-1. National health insurance (NHI)—A tax-supported national health care program in which services are financed by the government but are rendered by private providers (e.g., Canada).
-2. National health system (NHS)—A tax-supported national health care program in which the government finances and also controls the service infrastructure (e.g., Great Britain).
-3. Socialized health insurance (SHI)—Health care is financed through government-mandated contributions by employers and employees.
-Health care is delivered by private providers (e.g., Germany).

-### 4.4 Four Aspects of US Healthcare Delivery System
+### 4.4 The Quad-Function Model of Healthcare Delivery System

 - Finance
 - Insurance
 - Delivery
 - Payment

+### 4.3 HEALTH CARE SYSTEMS OF OTHER COUNTRIES

+Three models of national systems:
+1. National health insurance (NHI)
+    - A general tax-supported national health care program in which services are financed by the government but are rendered by private providers (e.g., Canada).
+2. National health system (NHS)
+    - A general tax-supported national health care program in which the government finances and also own and operates the service infrastructure (e.g., Great Britain).
+3. Socialized health insurance (SHI)
+    - Health care is financed through government-mandated contributions by employers and employees.
+Health care is delivered by private providers.
+Government manage the overal healthcare delivery via tight mandates and controls (e.g., Germany).